dotnet/coreclr/Documentation/building/testing-with-corefx.md

 ### Locally-built CoreFX

-Once you have finished steps 1, 2. and 4. above execute the following instructions to test your local CLR changes with the built-CoreFX changes.
+Once you have finished steps 1, 2. and 4. above executing the following instructions to test your local CLR changes with the built-CoreFX changes.

 1. From `<coreclr_root>` run
 `build-test.cmd <arch> <build_type> buildtesthostonly`